NeAdAppTar/TeleRC/README.md

-A program for receiving and visualizing telemetry from a launch vehicle for Vch VISh.
+A program for receiving and visualizing telemetry from a launch vehicle for Vch VISh. // SR 2025